What every teacher should know

 The Certified Dyslexia Practitioner and the Certified Dyslexia Therapist are prepared to work with those students who are diagnosed with dyslexia and related difficulties.
 These certifications are awarded by IDA.

-Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards, the Certification Exam for Educators of Reading Instruction, and an intensive supervised practicum that is commensurate with the certification tier and level.
+Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards, the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI), and an intensive supervised practicum that is commensurate with the certification tier and level.

 Visit the IDA website for more information about knowledge and practice standards for teachers of reading.

 Figure 1.
 The three tiers of certification.
-Tier 1 requires successful completion of the CEERI.
-Tier 2 requires successful completion of a supervised practicum and the CEERI.
-Tier 3 requires successful completion of additional course work, intensive supervised practicum, and the CEERI.
+Tier 1 requires successful completion of the KPEERI.
+Tier 2 requires successful completion of a supervised practicum and the KPEERI.
+Tier 3 requires successful completion of additional course work, intensive supervised practicum, and the KPEERI.

 The knowledgeable and skilled teacher of reading